 My gene pool generously blessed me with an extra dose of perfectionism.

 In case you think perfectionism is a positive trait, it’s not.
 It’s a disposition that regards anything short of perfection as unacceptable.
-Basically it means that you’re never quite satisfied with what you create or achieve.
+Basically it means you’re never quite satisfied with what you create or achieve.

 This photo brought me to my moment of epiphany.
 It showed exactly who we were at that point in time.
-A dutiful daddy who’d comply with my wishes, a mama sitting on the see-saw, smiling, with her eyes closed, a teenager who clearly wanted to be anywhere else, a silly little towheaded boy who wouldn’t smile, but could make the funniest faces, a compliant sweet little girl with reddish blond hair and a daughter with autism, who was probably the best behaved.
+A dutiful husband who’d complied with my wishes, me sitting on the see-saw, smiling with my eyes closed, a teenager who clearly wanted to be anywhere else, a silly little towheaded boy who wouldn’t smile, but could make the craziest faces, a compliant sweet little girl with reddish blond hair, and a daughter with autism, who was probably the best behaved.
 It was awful.
 Believe it or not, I actually sent that picture.
-I included my Christmas epiphany about receiving Jesus- the Perfect Gift of Christmas- even in our imperfect state.
+I included my Christmas epiphany about receiving Jesus, the Perfect Gift, even in our imperfect state.

 Another Christmas found us in The Middle of Nowhere, Tennessee.
 We’d made a difficult but important trip from coastal North Carolina to western Tennessee for precious time with a loved one.
 Heading home on Christmas day, we found ourselves at dusk in a very bleak area.
 We seemed to be the only car on the entire highway.
 I panicked when I realized we had nothing to eat.
 No restaurants were in sight, but we were happy to find an open service station.
 We bought peanut butter and crackers and something to drink.
 I became meaningfully aware of the first Christmas.
 What did Mary and Joseph eat for dinner?
 Certainly not the abundant fare we Americans enjoy.
 I guess it more closely resembled our humble cracker meal.